Updated July 27, 2019 –

 But reforms in health care and federal spending are desperately needed.

 If not, the nation’s electorate might vote for the return of President Obama’s socialistic policies and culture of entitlements.

 Already, entitlements – food stamps, Medicaid, and Section 8 housing subsidies for physically fit adults without small children as well as Social Security disability benefits – consume nearly 60 percent of federal revenue.

 Unless there’s a new cultural approach, it will only get worse.

-With such recipients eligible to vote, the federal debt is unsustainable.
-It is more than $21 trillion.
+With such recipients eligible to vote for such pork and fiscally irresponsible politicians, the federal debt is unsustainable.
+It continues to skyrocket ever split-second:

 For the time-being, the nation’s economy must grow to offset such problems.
-President Trump’s economic leadership will prove to be effective long-term, if Republicans stop blinking on the important issues.
+President Trump’s economic leadership will prove to be effective long-term, if political leaders stop blinking or balking on the important issues.

 Short of that and sans the psychology of Trumponomics, voters will react predictably.
 Then, everybody will lose.
 The nation’s culture must change.